Poincaré–Steklov operator: Dirichlet-to-Neumann operator on a bounded domain

 given surface temperature) is determined uniquely.
 The mapping of the surface temperature to the surface heat flux is a Poincaré–Steklov operator.
 This particular Poincaré–Steklov operator is called the Dirichlet to Neumann (DtN) operator.
 The values of the temperature on the surface is the Dirichlet boundary condition of the Laplace equation, which describes the distribution of the temperature inside the body.
 The heat flux through the surface is the Neumann boundary condition (proportional to the normal derivative of the temperature).

 Mathematically, for a function $u$ harmonic in a domain $\Omega\subset R^n$, the Dirichlet-to-Neumann operator maps the values of $u$ on the boundary of $\Omega$ to the normal derivative $\partial u/\partial n$ on the boundary of $\Omega$.
 This Poincaré–Steklov operator is at the foundation of iterative substructuring.

 Calderón's inverse boundary problem is the problem of finding the coefficient of a divergence form elliptic partial differential equation from its Dirichlet-to-Neumann operator.
 This is the mathematical formulation of electrical impedance tomography.

 Dirichlet-to-Neumann operator for a boundary condition at infinity

 The solution of partial differential equation in an external domain gives rise to a Poincaré–Steklov operator that brings the boundary condition from infinity to the boundary.
 One example is the Dirichlet-to-Neumann operator that maps the given temperature on the boundary of a cavity in infinite medium with zero temperature at infinity to the heat flux on the cavity boundary.
 Similarly, one can define the Dirichlet-to-Neumann operator on the boundary of a sphere for the solution for the Helmholtz equation in the exterior of the sphere.
-Approximations of this operator are at the foundation of a class of method for the modeling of acoustic scattering in infinite medium, with the scatterer enclosed in the sphere and the Poincaré–Steklov operator serving as a non-reflective (or absorbing) boundary condition.
+Approximations of this operator are at the foundation of a class of methods for the modeling of acoustic scattering in infinite medium, with the scatterer enclosed in the sphere and the Poincaré–Steklov operator serving as a non-reflective (or absorbing) boundary condition.